Lenovo stock drops 17% after withdrawing Shanghai listing application - NewsBreak

 Lenovo stock drops 17% after withdrawing Shanghai listing application

-SHANGHAI (Reuters) - Lenovo Group Ltd saw its stock fall more than 17% on Monday, its biggest intraday decline in over a decade, after the Chinese technology giant withdrew its application for a 10 billion yuan ($1.55 billion) share listing in Shanghai.
+SHANGHAI, Oct 11 (Reuters) - Lenovo Group Ltd (0992.HK) saw its stock fall more than 17% on Monday, its biggest intraday decline in over a decade, after the Chinese technology giant withdrew its application for a 10 billion yuan ($1.55 billion) share listing in Shanghai.

 The world's biggest personal computer maker on Friday said it would withdraw its application, days after it had been accepted by Shanghai's STAR Market.